DRONES FOR INSURANCE CLAIM INSPECTIONS

 problems we solve

-Insurance companies have been widely embracing drone technology in 2018.
+Images of the property to be insured can be obtained prior to providing coverage.
 Spurred by catastrophic damage from recent hurricanes and other weather events in the United States alone, drones have been given an international stage to truly showcase their effectiveness.

 In the wake of these disasters, drones can be deployed not just for insurance companies to help speed up claims, but also for search and rescue efforts.
 Using a drone to inspect a building after a loss, adjusters and underwriters can obtain the information they need in a fraction of the time it would have taken before.
 In addition, drones can be operated at a much lower per-hour cost than manned inspection vehicles and offer the ability to collect data on a pre-programmed repeatable track, providing consistency in the inspection data and process.

 Where a typical roof inspection using a ladder takes about an hour and inspections of multiple-story or steep roofs even longer, a drone inspection can capture the necessary images in less than half the time.
 Speed is important because roofing contractors are booked quickly after a big storm hits.
 Using drones is also safer for insurance company employees.
 Giving claims adjusters a drone service that keeps them safely on the ground may seem more expensive than conventional techniques, however, all will agree that the long term increase in safety margin is well worth it since just one accident can de-rail productivity and bring the inspection to a halt.